by Nancy Armitage

 Christmas Tea Menu at “Huntington Homestead” estate at Throgg’s Neck Westchester Co.
 NY (TN)

-Berry & Citrus Tea Blend: Dried Cranberry, dried raspberry & strawberries, rose petals, & dried orange peel (Use a french coffee press when using fresh)
+Berry & Citrus Tea Blend: Dried Cranberry, dried raspberry & strawberries, rose petals, & dried orange peel (Use a french coffee press when using fresh, less messy). a festive red tea.

 Tea Sandwiches (TN):